Decomox/Decomox/README.md

 🎓 Student at Universitas Negeri Malang
 💻 Passionate about software development
-👁️ Interested in computer vision, machine learning, and game development
+👁️ Interested in computer vision, robotics programming, and game development

 ## About Me